ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/paf/index.md

 https://docs.google.com/forms/d/e/1FAIpQLSff8Rxb5wUJI6LfibMb3J3wQsOwM86F88ZZ706g5V5s1XPrYw/viewform

 Make sure to click ✔️Mark on your code submission.
-There are two places to click Mark, one for the first three functions, and one for just `tally.py`.
+There are two places to click Mark, one for the first four functions, and one for just `tally.py`.